python/devguide/security/policy.rst

 If you choose to report such an issue to Python, please follow the requirements of this guide and include the relevant platform and maintainer context.
-The PSRT forwards these reports to platform maintainers (or other interested parties) and they are usually handled under the relevant maintainers’ security policies.
-These reports will be closed without further action if the maintainers are unknown or unresponsive.
+The PSRT forwards these reports to platform maintainers (or other interested parties) and they are usually handled under the relevant maintainers' security policies.
+These reports will be closed if the maintainers are unknown or unresponsive.

 What to include and how to structure a vulnerability report?
 ------------------------------------------------------------